MicrosoftDocs/win32/desktop-src/Msi/extracting-patch-information-as-xml.md

 ---
-Description: 'The patch sequencing and applicability information that is returned by the MsiExtractPatchXMLData function or the ExtractPatchXMLData method is in the format of an XML blob that contains the elements and attributes that are identified in this topic.' ms.assetid: 'ea40ed1d-1ef9-44f3-8ae8-3d854e308a49'
+Description: The patch sequencing and applicability information that is returned by the MsiExtractPatchXMLData function or the ExtractPatchXMLData method is in the format of an XML blob that contains the elements and attributes that are identified in this topic. ms.assetid: ea40ed1d-1ef9-44f3-8ae8-3d854e308a49
-title: Extracting Patch Information as XML
+title: Extracting Patch Information as XML ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Extracting Patch Information as XML

-The patch sequencing and applicability information that is returned by the [**MsiExtractPatchXMLData**](msiextractpatchxmldata.md) function or the [**ExtractPatchXMLData**](installer-extractpatchxmldata.md) method is in the format of an XML blob that contains the elements and attributes that are identified in this topic.
-The XML blob can be provided to [**MsiDeterminePatchSequence**](msideterminepatchsequence.md) and [**MsiDetermineApplicablePatches**](msidetermineapplicablepatches.md) instead of the full patch file.
+The patch sequencing and applicability information that is returned by the [**MsiExtractPatchXMLData**](/windows/win32/Msi/nf-msi-msiextractpatchxmldataa?branch=master) function or the [**ExtractPatchXMLData**](installer-extractpatchxmldata.md) method is in the format of an XML blob that contains the elements and attributes that are identified in this topic.
+The XML blob can be provided to [**MsiDeterminePatchSequence**](/windows/win32/Msi/nf-msi-msideterminepatchsequencea?branch=master) and [**MsiDetermineApplicablePatches**](/windows/win32/Msi/nf-msi-msidetermineapplicablepatchesa?branch=master) instead of the full patch file.

 -   The MsiPatch element is the top element of the XML blob, and contains information about the patch.